 Textile Exchange will research the issues submitted during the Open Feedback Period and, in collaboration with the International Working Group, will be creating a Draft CCS 3.0 that will also be released for public comment at a later time.
 Textile Exchange’s Integrity Team, in close collaboration with the International Working Group, will have the authority to approve the final version of the Standard.

 Textile Exchange’s Integrity Team is leading this revision process in close collaboration with the International Working Group.
 The public will have multiple opportunities to provide feedback throughout the revision process through an initial feedback period, participation in the International Working Group, and the final draft consultation.

-All open feedback is due no later than May 30, 2020.
 Any questions or comments can be directed to Standards@TextileExchange.org.